Jose Siri Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 19th in the league with a collective 8.7 strikeouts per nine innings.
+- The Pirates pitching staff is 19th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the seventh-ranked team ERA among all MLB pitching staffs (3.59).
+- The Pirates have a 3.62 team ERA that ranks ninth among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 23 home runs (0.8 per game), the fourth-fewest in the league.
+- Pirates pitchers combine to give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- Contreras (3-1 with a 3.58 ERA and 24 strikeouts in 27 2/3 innings pitched) gets the start for the Pirates, his sixth of the season.
+- Keller (3-0) takes the mound for the Pirates in his seventh start of the season.
+He's put together a 3.53 ERA in 35 2/3 innings pitched, with 40 strikeouts.

-- In his most recent appearance on Wednesday against the Los Angeles Dodgers, the right-hander tossed six scoreless innings while surrendering two hits.
+- In his most recent time out on Thursday, the right-hander threw six innings against the Los Angeles Dodgers, allowing two earned runs while surrendering five hits.

-- The 23-year-old has a 3.58 ERA and 7.8 strikeouts per nine innings in five games this season, while allowing a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.